-Testing and dosing suggestions available through our partners at Water Dynamics and Prime 90 in North Salt Lake, Utah.
+Testing and dosing suggestions are available through our partners at Water Dynamics and Prime 90 in North Salt Lake, Utah.

 Untreated vs treated 1 time, Richfield, Utah.
 Sod farm PI pond water after 7 days.

-Utah Lake sample, with one treatment.
+Utah Lake sample, one treatment.
 Unlike other treatments, our product has beneficial, long term results.
 Our active concentrate stimulates balanced, biological growth, idea for your area and contamination types.
 After a few treatments, supplemental treatments or other options may be suitable for long term benefit.

 In 2014, our founder teamed up with Sean Amodt of the Southwest Mosquito Abatement Association (SWMAA), and Dr. Barnum of Dixie University to do research on the effect of the products on mosquito in their various stages of life and emergence.

 We effectively reduced the mosquito population in both a lab and bucket test environment - By+98%.